DylanGustafson/Snowflake-Generator/README.md

 python3 snowflake.py
 ```

 The program uses Matplotlib's `FigureCanvasTkAgg` to composite the plot into the GUI, and `RangeSlider` to visually edit the neighbor restrictions.
 Both of these can be a bit finicky, especially on MacOS.
-Updating Matplotlib may fix things, but if there are still issues, try running the program with any of the follow options, which can be combined.
+Updating Matplotlib may fix things, but if there are still issues, try running the program with any of the following options, which can be combined.

 To display the snowflake in a separate window:
 ```